Toric vector bundles and parliaments of polytopes: Contrasting Notions of Positivity

 \section{Contrasting Notions of Positivity}

-In this section, we analyze some basic positivity phenomenon for toric vector bundles.
-Specifically, we distinguish the ampleness of a toric vector bundle from other algebraic notions of positivity.
-We also provide another example of a globally-generated ample toric vector bundle with non-vanishing higher cohomology groups.

-Following Definition~6.1.1 in \cite{PAG2}, a vector bundle $\sE$ on $X$ is ample or nef if the line bundle $\sO_{\PP(\sE)}(1)$ on the projectivized bundle $\PP(\sE)$ is ample or nef, respectively.
-Theorem~2.1 in \cite{HMP} provides the key tool for recognizing ample toric vector bundles---a toric vector bundle on a complete toric variety is ample if and only if its restriction to every torus-invariant curve is ample.
+In this section, we distinguish the ampleness of a toric vector bundle from other algebraic notions of positivity.
+Following Definition~6.1.1 in \cite{PAG2}, a vector bundle $\cE$ on $X$ is ample or nef if the tautological line bundle $\cO_{\PP(\cE)}(1)$ on the projectivized bundle $\PP(\cE)$ is ample or nef, respectively.
+Theorem~2.1 in \cite{HMP} states that \emph{a toric vector bundle on a complete toric variety is ample if and only if its restriction to every torus-invariant curve is ample}.
+This provides the key tool for recognizing ample toric vector bundles.